andrew/ultimate-awesome/README.md

 - [awesomes](https://github.com/kyktommy/awesomes) - List of awesome list.
 - [practice-cpp-programming-courses](https://github.com/labex-labs/practice-cpp-programming-courses) - [C++ Programming Courses] This repository collects 3 of programming courses for C++.
 In this path, you will learn and practice basic C++ programming.
 Then, you will implement C++ image processing, C++Web servers, Markdown parsers, memory pools, and Docker container management tools.
 By completing.
 - [practice-linux-programming-courses](https://github.com/labex-labs/practice-linux-programming-courses) - [Linux Programming Courses] This repository collects 5 of programming courses for Linux.
 Linux is one of the most popular operating systems in the world.
 It is used in everything from desktop computers to servers and even mobile devices.
 This skill tree will teach you how to use Linux from the co.
-- [awesome-api](https://github.com/lancejpollard/awesome-api) - Curated List of APIs, because most of the API lists out there are junk.
 - [architect-awesome](https://github.com/larkinljx/architect-awesome) - 后端架构师技术清单.
 - [awesome-userland](https://github.com/lassik/awesome-userland) - Awesome userland tools.
 - [awesome-bittensor](https://github.com/learnbittensor/awesome-bittensor) - A extensive list of all the awesome things around Bittensor.